anderson-marques/aws-certifications/NOTES.md

 ## s3

-- S3 offers eventual consistency for puts and deletes
+- Offers eventual consistency for puts and deletes
+- Has support for BitTorrent protocol.
+The charges can be lower than conventional client/server requests.